hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 composer require stripe/stripe-php
 ```

-After you install the library with Composer, it?™s automatically added as a dependency in your project?™s composer.json file.
+After you install the library with Composer, it?ï¿½s automatically added as a dependency in your project?ï¿½s composer.json file.
 For example:

 ```json
 {